intermine/im-docs/docs/database/data-sources/library/chado.rst

 The Chado specific tables are not in the postgres default “public” schema of the database.
 Instead, Tripal puts it in a postgres schema named “chado".

-To workaround this, you would need to alter your Chado processor to run the query first, before running any SELECT statements:
+To workaround this, you would need to alter your Chado processor to run this query first, before running any SELECT statements:

 .. code-block:: sql